goldbergyoni/nodebestpractices/sections/security/non-root-user.md

-# Run Node as Noon-Root User
+# Run Node.js as Non-Root User

 ### One Paragraph Explainer
-According to the 'Principle of least privilege' a user/process must be able to access only the information and resources that are necessary.
+According to the 'Principle of least privilege' a user/process must be able to access only the necessary information and resources.
 Granting root access to an attacker opens a whole new world of malicious ideas like routing traffic to other servers.
-In practice, most Node apps don't need a root access and don't run with such privilege.
-However, there are two common scenario that might push to root usage: (1) to gain access to privilege port (e.g. port 80) Nodejs must run as root (2) Docker containers by default run as root(!).
-It's recommended for Node webserver to listen to non-privilege ports and rely on a reverse-proxy like nginx redirect from port 80.
-When building a docker image, highly secured apps should run the container with an alternate non-root user.
-Most docker clusters (e.g. Swarm, Kubernetes) allow setting the security context declaratively
+In practice, most Node.js apps don't need root access and don't run with such privileges.
+However, there are two common scenarios that might push to root usage: (1) to gain access to privilege port (e.g. port 80) Node.js must run as root (2) Docker containers by default run as root(!).
+It's recommended for Node.js webservers to listen on non-privilege ports and rely on a reverse-proxy like nginx to redirect incoming traffic from port 80 to your Node.js application.
+When building a Docker image, highly secured apps should run the container with an alternate non-root user.
+Most Docker clusters (e.g. Swarm, Kubernetes) allow setting the security context declaratively

-### Code example - Building a Docker image as noon-root
+### Code example - Building a Docker image as non-root
 ```javascript
 FROM node:some-version-here
 COPY package.json .